-This includes the governorates of Aleppo, Deir Ez-Zor, Idlib, and the districts of As-Suqaylabiyah and Muhradah in the governorate of Hama.
+This includes the governorates of Aleppo, Deir ez-Zor, Hasaka, Idlib, and Raqqa.

 Territories where 'mere presence' in the area would not be sufficient to establish a real risk of serious harm under Article 15(c) QD, however, indiscriminate violence reaches a high level, and, accordingly, a lower level of individual elements is required to show substantial grounds for believing that a civilian, returned to the territory, would face a real risk of serious harm within the meaning of Article 15(c) QD.